Jpalmer95/Jpalmer95/README.md

 Hi, I’m Jonathan Korstad @Jpalmer95

 A little bit about me:
         I worked my way through college and graduated completey debt free (worked 3 jobs to pay my own way through) from Texas A&M University.
-After college I opened a coffee shop, and then decided to pursue my hobbies in technology and change it into my career.
+After college I opened a coffee shop, and pursued my passion as atechnologist.
 I am a Senior Accessibility Analyst at VISA.
 I also love learning anything related to AI/ML/DL, Game Development, and of course digital A11y!

 I’m interested in: machine learning, game development and web accessibility; or helping create something!